allmannpatrick/pole-diversity/README.md

 ##### Node with Mongoose, Express and Pug template engine.
 Bootstrap 5.

-Thanks to this [stack exhange post](https://stackoverflow.com/questions/23699773/bootstrap-change-background-color-dropdown-menu), [this one](https://stackoverflow.com/questions/49225505/how-to-make-text-wrap-around-image-with-bootstrap-4-without-float), and the navbar template from [bootswatch](https://bootswatch.com/simplex/).
+Thanks to this [stack exhange post](https://stackoverflow.com/questions/23699773/bootstrap-change-background-color-dropdown-menu), [this one](https://stackoverflow.com/questions/49225505/how-to-make-text-wrap-around-image-with-bootstrap-4-without-float), and the navbar template from [bootswatch](https://bootswatch.com/simplex/) for help with bootstrap.

+And thanks to this post for [helping me understand helmet](https://stackoverflow.com/questions/61471953/helmet-and-contentsecuritypolicy-and-using-nonce-and-adding-it-but-still-getting).